yahoo/bgdocs/doc-site/content/en/jvm/tutorial-1.md

 The message changed because both `button` updated as well as `greeting` in that same action.
 The order in which they were updated inside the action is irrelevant to any demanding behaviors.
-That's one of the main benefits of Behavior Graph, it let's you explicitly define when you do and do not care about sequencing.
+That's one of the main benefits of Behavior Graph, __it let's you explicitly define when you do and do not care about sequencing__.

 ## A Graph